Motor racing-Verstappen on pole in Austria as Mercedes crash | Sports-Games

 Motor racing-Verstappen on pole in Austria as Mercedes crash

-Formula One championship leader Max Verstappen handed Red Bull a home pole position for Saturday’s sprint race at the Austrian Grand Prix after Mercedes rivals Lewis Hamilton and George Russell crashed in qualifying.
-The 24-year-old Dutch driver set his one minute 04.984 second lap at the end of a nail-biting, two-minute shootout as the red-flagged session resumed at Spielberg's scenic Red Bull Ring.
+Formula One leader Max Verstappen handed his Red Bull team a home pole position for Saturday’s sprint race at the Austrian Grand Prix after Mercedes rivals Lewis Hamilton and George Russell crashed in qualifying.
+The 24-year-old Dutch driver produced a best lap of one minute 04.984 seconds at the end of a nail-biting, two-minute shootout as the red-flagged session resumed at Spielberg's scenic Red Bull Ring.

-Formula One championship leader Max Verstappen handed Red Bull a home pole position for Saturday's sprint race at the Austrian Grand Prix after Mercedes rivals Lewis Hamilton and George Russell crashed in qualifying.
+Formula One leader Max Verstappen handed his Red Bull team a home pole position for Saturday's sprint race at the Austrian Grand Prix after Mercedes rivals Lewis Hamilton and George Russell crashed in qualifying.

-The 24-year-old Dutch driver set his one minute 04.984 second lap at the end of a nail-biting, two-minute shootout as the red-flagged session resumed at Spielberg's scenic Red Bull Ring.
-Hamilton and then Russell had both spun off into the tyre barriers in the decisive final phase of qualifying while pushing hard.
+The 24-year-old Dutch driver produced a best lap of one minute 04.984 seconds at the end of a nail-biting, two-minute shootout as the red-flagged session resumed at Spielberg's scenic Red Bull Ring.
+Hamilton and then Russell had both spun off into the tyre barriers, halting the decisive final phase of qualifying while pushing hard.

 Already on provisional pole, Verstappen then fended off Ferrari's Charles Leclerc by just 0.029 seconds.
 Spaniard Carlos Sainz, who took his first Formula One win less than a week ago at Silverstone, put his Ferrari third with the top three separated by just 0.082.